mostlysoftware/Lere/scripts/lib/README.md

 - Use `ProjectConfig.ps1` to tune duplicate detection sensitivity and to add paths to exclude (for example, `scripts/lib` and `chat_context/archives` are ignored by default).

 If you make changes to `ProjectConfig.ps1`, re-run `health_check.ps1` to see the effects.

+### Unicode encoding hygiene

+- The health check now flags files that fail UTF-8 decoding (mismatched encodings can leave artifacts like `Ã©`).
+Run with `-Fix` to attempt a Windows-1252 → UTF-8 normalization (for example, `pwsh -NoProfile -File .\scripts\health_check.ps1 -Scope context -Fix`).
+Review the resulting diff before committing to ensure the content is still accurate.